My Favorite Recipes from the 1990s

 In a large skillet, combine wine, 1/2 C chicken broth, peppercorns, cloves, and bay leaf.
-Bring to a boil over high heat, then reduce heat to low.
+Bring to a boil over high heat, then reduce heat to medium.
 Add turkey meatballs.
 Simmer, covered, for 10 minutes.
 Remove meatballs and set aside.

 Strain liquid from skillet or remove cloves, peppercorns and bay leaves with liquid only into a 1-cup measuring cup.
 Add enough chicken broth (if necessary) or water (if necessary) to equal 1 C. In a small bowl, stir about 1/4 C liquid and flour mixture to skillet.
 Stir to mix well.
 Cook over medium heat for about 5 minutes, or until thickened and bubbly, stirring often.
 Add capers.
 Continue to cook and stir for 1 minutes.
 Return meatballs to skillet with sauce.
 Spoon sauce over meatballs.
 Cook over low heat for about 2 minutes, or until meatballs are heated through.
 To serve, spoon meatballs with sauce into squash halves.
 Sprinkle with parsley.